Cormac profile is inactive at the moment. You can continue your search through our search engine

 YOUR FIRST LESSON

-In our first session together, we will do some range and voice-quality checks to see what kinds of sounds you are more comfortable making, and where the areas to target are.
+In our first session together, we'll spend some time exploring your vocal range, what kinds of sounds you are more comfortable making, and where the areas to target are.
 We'll then work on a song that you already like singing - all so I can get a good idea of where we are starting from!
 I'll then give you a set of recommended songs to have a listen to, and for you to come in to our future sessions with.

 FOLLOWING LESSONS

 I ask that the client brings one or two songs that they'd like to be able to sing, in the form of a backing track, or sheet music.
-These can be from my set of recommendations or not, but I'll be able to consult you with repertoire ideas throughout our sessions together, across musical theatre, pop, folk, rock, choral or classical song genres, depending on your interests!
+These can be from my set of recommendations or not, but I'll be able to consult you with repertoire ideas throughout, across musical theatre, pop, folk, rock, choral or classical song genres, depending on your interests!

 I will also give you exercises tailored to your vocal needs in areas of technique including: